mitre-atlas/atlas-data/README.md

 ATLAS enables researchers to navigate the landscape of threats to artificial intelligence and machine learning systems.
 Visit https://atlas.mitre.org for more information.

-This repository contains the tactics, techniques, and case studies data used by the ATLAS website and associated tools.
+This repository contains tactics, techniques, case studies, and other data used by the ATLAS website and associated tools.

 ## Distributed files